Home Pets Categorizer

 # Upload images

-Name new dataset
+Add new dataset

-Name new dataset
+Add new dataset

 To load images into the application, you can drag and drop them, or:

-• load the whole directory including its subdirectories Add directory,
+• load the whole directory including its subdirectories - Add directory,

-• load selected files Add files,
+• load selected files - Add files,

-• upload .zip folder Add ZIP.
+• upload a .zip folder - Add archive,

 Upload view